-Kelp Has Been Touted As The New Kale, But It's Been Slow To Catch On
+Kelp Has Been Touted As The New Kale, But It Has Been Slow To Catch On

 "It's not about growing slow and small because we only have 30 years to address the climate crisis — that would have been great in the 1950s."

 Smith says the seaweed business is past the startup phase.
-But aside from infrastructure, there's another big challenge: How do they get more people to eat it?
+Aside from infrastructure, there's another big challenge: How do they get more people to eat it?

 That could take some time, says Jet Tila, a celebrity chef who specializes in pan-Asian cuisine.
 He has used seaweed in many Japanese and Chinese dishes in his restaurants, but when asked to make it the star of a plate in a challenge on the show Iron Chef, he found it difficult.